MicrosoftDocs/azure-docs/articles/sentinel/migration.md

 #### Processes

 - **Playbooks**: Update [investigation and hunting processes](tutorial-investigate-cases.md) to Azure Sentinel.
 - **Metrics:** Ensure that you can get all key metrics from Azure Sentinel.
-Create [custom workbooks](tutorial-monitor-your-data.md) or use built-in workbook templates to quickly gain insights as soon as you [connect to data sources](connect-data-sources.md).
+- **Workbooks:** Create [custom workbooks](tutorial-monitor-your-data.md) or use built-in workbook templates to quickly gain insights as soon as you [connect to data sources](connect-data-sources.md).
 - **Cases:** Make sure to transfer all current cases to the new system, including required source data.

 #### People